DxO PureRAW 2 verdict

 The idea is that photographers still get the RAW workflow they’re used to, but with superior ‘pre-processed’ RAW files to work with.

-DxO’s RAW processing is arguably the best there is right now, its DeepPRIME denoising process is uncannily good at restoring high ISO images and its lens correction profiles go further than anyone else’s by not just correcting distortion, chromatic aberration and corner shading, but edge softness too.
+DxO’s RAW processing is very, very good, and right up there with Capture One’s.
+But where it takes the lead is with, its DeepPRIME denoising process, which is uncannily good at restoring high ISO images.
+It goes further than most with lower ISO images, as DxO’s lens profiles don’t just correct distortion, chromatic aberration and corner shading, but edge softness too.

 DxO PureRAW is like a spin-off from DxO PhotoLab, which is DxO’s flagship program and uses the same raw processing, optical corrections and denoising technologies.